Hypersigils/HS-truth-or-dare/README.md

-# hs-truth-or-dare
+# HS-truth-or-dare
-A truth or dare randomizer for HS games.
+A truth or dare randomizer created for HS games.